Popchips: History

 Keith Belling is a co-founder and CEO of Popchips which was created in 2007.
 Belling teamed up with Patrick Turpin, and created a new popped chip.
 The company created a chip that utilizes potato and corn products that are cooked at a high pressure and temperature.
 Turpin co-founded Popchips, Inc., and serves as its President.

 In November, 2015 David Ritterbush was named CEO of the company, replacing Paul Davis.

 Recognition

 The company was rated by Forbes as among America's top 20 most promising companies in 2011.
 Forbes also reported that investors in the company included Ashton Kutcher, David Ortiz, Jillian Michaels, and Sean Combs.

 Ashton Kutcher controversy

 Popchips received widespread criticism for their May 2012 video ad campaign featuring actor Ashton Kutcher.
 The campaign featured Kutcher as an Indian man 'looking for love' in a dating ad-style spoof.
 Kutcher's use of brown-face make up and a stereotypical Indian accent was deemed racially insensitive and offensive and received backlash from online viewers and members of the Indian-American community.
-While Kutcher has yet to acknowledge the criticism, the video was pulled and a spokesperson for Popchips stated that the dating parody was 'created to provoke a few laughs and was never intended to stereotype or offend anyone.'
+The video was pulled and a spokesperson for Popchips stated that the dating parody was "created to provoke a few laughs and was never intended to stereotype or offend anyone".